smit-dudhatra/node-concepts/express/extended : true or false.md

 - **extended: false**
   - Uses the Node.js built-in `querystring` library to parse URL-encoded data.
   - Only supports simple key-value pairs (`a=1&b=2`).
+  - Uses Node's built-in querystring library
+  - Only supports simple key-value pairs
+  - Would parse the above example as { 'user[name]': 'John', 'user[age]': '25' }
+  - More efficient but limited in capability

 - **extended: true**
   - Uses the `qs` library for parsing.
   - Allows for rich objects and arrays to be encoded into the URL-encoded format (`a[0]=1&a[1]=2` or nested objects).
+  - Supports nested objects and complex data structures
+  - Allows form data like user[name]=John&user[age]=25 to be parsed as { user: { name: 'John', age: '25' } }
+  - More flexible but slightly less performant
+  - It provides more flexibility if your forms grow more complex later
+  - It's the default in newer Express applications
+  - The performance difference is negligible for most applications
+  - Unless you're in a highly performance-sensitive environment with simple form needs, stick with extended: true.

 ## Which should you use?